Room-2015

 Grade: A-

-The Big Short is a confusing film- and that is its intention and also it’s genius.
+The Big Short (2015) is a confusing film and is its intention and also its genius.

-Throughout some of the film, I was uncertain how much I liked it (or got it), and found many of the characters unlikeable, but at its conclusion, I realized that is exactly what the filmmakers intended-this is a clever tactic and makes The Big Short a success.
+Throughout some of the film, I was uncertain how much I liked it (or got it) and found many of the characters unlikeable, but at the conclusion, I realized that is exactly what the filmmakers intended is a clever tactic and makes The Big Short a success.

-On the surface, the film has some humor, but is a very dark story at its core, and left me a bit depressed and terrified at the conclusion.
+On the surface, the film has some humor but a very dark story at its core and left me a bit depressed and terrified at the conclusion.

 To attempt to summarize the film, the film begins in 2005, approximately two years before the financial crisis of 2007-2008.

-He attempts to profit by betting against the market, a move that is laughable to all around him- especially the banks who anticipate a windfall at Michael’s expense.
+He attempts to profit by betting against the market, a move laughable to all around him, especially the banks who anticipate a windfall at Michael’s expense.
 Trader and fellow market managers, Jared Vennett and Mark Baum (played by Ryan Gosling and Steve Carrell) catch wind of Michael’s theory and try to get in on the action.

 There is a sub-plot involving two younger investors also attempting to profit through the guidance of a retired banker (played by Brad Pitt).